 What is Spyware?

 Spywares are unwanted programs that will spy on your system without your knowledge and will steal your sensitive data and other browsing information and will or will take access to your system to damage it.

 What is Ransomware?

 Ransomware's are malicious programs that will encrypt all your system's data and will ask for a ransom to decrypt these files.
 They take the support of the Bitcoins to get the ransom.

 What is Rootkit?

-A rootkit is special harmful programs used by cybercriminals to take privileged access to any system by hiding its presence in that system.
+A rootkit is a unique harmful program used by cybercriminals to take privileged access to any system by hiding its presence in that system.

 What is Trojan?

-A trojan is programmed for a special purpose and can be destructive.
-They act as legitimate files but can bring unexpected change to your system even when your system is in an idle state.
+A trojan is programmed for a particular purpose and can be destructive.
+They act as legitimate files but can bring unexpected changes to your system even when your system is in an idle state.

 What is Adware?

 Adware is malicious software that will hide and will periodically pop up with ads.
-Some of them also keep tracks of your online activities and searches.
+Some of them also keep track of your online activities and searches.